Marrwan/hospytal/README.md

 {
   "postId": 1,
-  "content": "This is a comment content", "parentCommentId": null // or a comment ID if this is a reply }
+  "content": "This is a comment content",
+  "parentId": null // or a comment ID if this is a reply }
 ```
 Response: